Archive for December, 2008

 Famous Actor Follows Breast Around All Day

 There is a pecking order on large films.
 There are people who count and people who don’t.
 This was never more apparent then when I did stand-in and extra work for a period film.
 I had to be dressed by a wardrobe woman in an authentic turn of the century outfit.
 It was very very very hot.
 Only the craft services room had air conditioning.
-We were in an old school building.
+We were in an old school building in Jersey,

-I try to act casual and not attract attention.
-My “girls” are giggling at my attempt to be unobtrusive.
-Himbo is staring.
-He says hello.
-I say hey and look annoyed and turn away.
-Well that did it.
+So that did it.
 Himbo makes eye contact with me the rest of the morning.
 Introduces himself.
 He actually sits with me at lunch!
 I kid you not.
 Himbos don’t sit with extras.
-He carries a Leica with him and he takes my picture as I’m sitting across from him and we chat.
+He carries a Leica with him, and he takes my picture as I’m sitting across from him and we chat.
 One of the supporting actresses comes over and sits next to me because she wants to be near him.
 She actually tells him what a great body he has.
 “You do, you really do”, she says.
 I find this kind of embarrassing and repulsive all rolled into one.
 The minute I finish my lunch I jump up and toss my tray and head out of there.
 Himbo looks confused that I would walk away.
-But as impressive as all this sounds I saw him the week before trailing another extra he took a liking to.
+But as impressive as all this sounds, I saw him the week before trailing another extra he took a liking to.
 He never noticed me that day.
 Oh no, not until the girls came marching out.

 Callback Disrupted By Hat

-We go into the room where we’re going to film and she sits down and she is wearing a kinda loud plaid hat pulled down over her eyebrows.
+We go into the room where we’re going to film the audition and she sits down and she is wearing a kinda huge, loud plaid hat pulled down over her eyebrows.
 I’m going to be reading an emotional scene where my son is in a coma and I’m not feeling the hat.
 Who wears a hat at an audition?
 The hat had nothing to do with her character or the scene.
-The hat was taking over.
+THE HAT WAS TAKING OVER.
 I ask; “Ah, um, would you possibly, ah, would it be ok if you took off the hat?”
-“No”, she says and looks uncomfortable.
+“NO”, she says and looks uncomfortable.
 Ok, so I’ll do the scene with the hat.
 “I’d just like to see your face.”
 I say.
 “Oh” she says and pushes it up above her eyebrows.
 Then she says; “I’m not emotionally prepared or anything.
 I mean I’m not ready to really do the scene.
 I don’t think I’m going to be able to give you anything.”
-Did she just fall in here unsuspecting off the sidewalk?
-Did she not know she was coming?
-I tell her “Just relax and be natural and don’t push, it’s OK.”

 Acting Teacher Comments Fat Ass or No Fat Ass?

-I get him talking about a famous actor who was in the New York Times Magazine.
+I get him talking about a famous actor who was in that week’s New York Times Magazine.
 He seems nutty.
-Mr. Inscrutable says; “He was a fabulous actor, really had something and then he decided he was a star.
+Mr. Inscrutable says; “He was a fabulous actor, really had something and then he decided he was a STAR.
 He was working on a movie and wouldn’t come out of his trailer for two days.
 Well the financing for the movie came from someone “connected”, so two very large men came and knocked on his trailer door and explained to him why he needed to go back to work.
 They were huge.”
 Can you believe that?
 It doesn’t just happen in Woody Allen movies.

 Church Tortures Actors